 Many attempts to form a marching group fail, and only a few culminate in a group that marches together.

 During and after the courtship period, pairs are formed and begin to look for a suitable place to start the construction of the nest.
 Members of the colony choose a place that meets the conditions to establish a nesting colony.
 Each pair then chooses a spot to begin the construction of the nest, which consists of a mound of mud with a shallow cup on the top (Studer-Thiersch, 1975).

 Flamingos form pairs for each breeding season and are believed to be monogamous.
 At least the pairs of flamingos in captivity remain together.

-However, it is not clear if pairs in the wild maintain the same partner over the years.
-If the purpose of marching courtship display is to choose a breeding partner then flamingos may not breed with the same female every year.
+However, it is unclear if pairs in the wild maintain the same partner over the years.
+If the purpose of the marching courtship display is to choose a breeding partner, then flamingos may not breed with the same female every year.
 This remains unclear.

-During the construction of the nest, the pair copulates multiple times mostly when the female is sitting on the nest.
-The nests are built at a minimum distance from other nests and each pair defends the space around their nest.
+During the nest construction, the pair copulates multiple times, mostly when the female is sitting on the nest.
+The nests are built at a minimum distance from other nests, and each pair defends the space around their nest.
 Once the nest is built and the top cup begins to dry, the female lays a single egg that is incubated by both the female and the male.